Updated Covid 19 Health & Safety Guidance

 A significant amount of publicly available information is available, and the key resources have been collated on this page for ease of reference.

 The key document for construction companies operating in Northern Ireland and GB is the Construction Leadership Council’s Standard Operating Procedures.
 This is supported by HSENI.
-The current version is Version 5.
+The current version is Version 6 (issued 20 October 2020).

-The Construction Leadership Council have also recently published guidance on the use of face coverings in construction during Coronavirus (Covid-19).
+The Construction Leadership Council have also recently updated guidance (29 September 2020) on the use of face coverings in construction during Coronavirus (Covid-19).

 CITB(GB) has published the following interactive documents: